pg-spot-ops/pg-spot-operator/README.md

 Most import features of the Enterprise Edition:

+  * Hybrid-provisioning - fall back to regular non-spot VMs once downtime budget burned
   * HA / multi-node setups
   * GCP and Azure Spot instances support
-  * Advanced eviction rate heuristics for better uptimes
   * Volume auto-growth
-  * Temporary fallbacks to regular non-spot VMs once uptime budget burned
-  * Major version upgrades
   * Stop / sleep schedules for even more savings
-  * Better integration with typical DevOps flows
   * More security, e.g. certificate access
   * A CLI for ad-hoc DBA operations
+  * Native K8s integration

 ## Sustainable Open Source / VC info

-As crazy as it might sound, we believe that such a solution (in a more polished form) would be a great addition to the Postgres ecosystem and also commercially viable, so we're going to give it a try.
-To speed up the development though, we'd also be interested in VC dollars - thus feel free to reach out to info@pgspotops.com if you happen to possess some and find the niche interesting.
+As crazy as it might sound, we believe that such a solution in a more polished, Enterprise-friendly form would be a great addition to the Postgres ecosystem and make Postgres even more accessible.
+To speed up the development we'd be interested in VC dollars - thus feel free to reach out to info@pgspotops.com if you happen to possess some and find the niche interesting.

 # Project status